jakob-bagterp/colorist-for-python/docs/user-guide/standard-colors/text-foreground.md

 <pre><code>% Put <span class="fg-bright-cyan">cyan</span> inside this paragraph</code></pre>

-Refer to the documentation for a complete list of [full line text color functions](../../reference/text-colors/full-line.md) and [custom string styling]().

 Refer to the documetation for a [complete list of color options for custom text styling](../../reference/text-colors/mixed.md).

 ## Cheat Sheets